 7 Questions to Ask Before Hiring a Sheet Metal Fabricator

-Partnering with the best sheet metal fabricator is critical to the success of your company if you are needing fabricated parts.
+Partnering with the right sheet metal fabricator is critical to the success of your company if you need fabricated parts.

-Unfortunately, finding a good sheet metal fabricating company is easier said than done.
-Though there are plenty of sheet metal fabricators, you’ll find that only a handful meet your expectations.
+Unfortunately, finding a good sheet metal shop is easier said than done.
+Though there are plenty of metal fabricators out there, you’ll find that only a handful meet your expectations.

-Most companies need nothing less than stellar service from a sheet metal fabricator.
-If you’re on the hunt for a sheet metal fabrication company, here are a couple of questions you can ask to ensure you get the right company for the job.
+Your next project requires stellar service and efficient manufacturing.
+If you’re on the hunt for a metal fabrication company, here are some questions you can ask to ensure you get the right company for the job.

 What Questions Should You Ask a Sheet Metal Fabricator?

-There are tons of sheet metal fabrication companies, and you can easily find one by doing a quick online search.
-However, to find the right one, you may have to do some digging around.
+There are countless sheet metal fabrication companies in the United States, and Texas sheet metal shops alone number in the hundreds, at least.
+You can easily find one by doing a quick online search.
+However, to find the best match for your project, you may have to do some digging around.

-If you don’t want to play dice with your project, here are a few questions to ask a sheet metal fabricator to know whether you’re in the right hands.
+If you don’t want to gamble with your results, here are a few questions to ask a sheet metal fabricator to know whether you’re in the right hands.

-In specialty companies like metal fabricators, the number of operational years doesn’t always tell you everything about the company’s experience.
-Instead, it’s the number of projects similar to yours that the company has worked on that gives you a better picture of their experience as it relates to your project.
-For example, if your project is for the aerospace industry, then you wouldn't want to select a fabricator that isn’t familiar with the requirements of that industry.
+For specialty companies like metal fabricators, the number of operational years doesn’t always tell you everything about the company’s relevant experience.
+What matters more is how many projects like yours they’ve successfully completed.
+For example, if you have an aerospace project, then you wouldn't want to select a fabricator that isn’t familiar with the requirements of that industry.

-Ask the company what other projects they’ve done to gauge their level of experience.
-Ask to see their portfolio; most fabrication companies have portfolios.
-If the company doesn’t have one, then that’s a definite red flag.
+Ask the company what other projects they’ve done to gauge their level of experience, and request a portfolio.
+Most fabrication companies have portfolios, and if the company doesn’t have one, that’s often a red flag.

 You can also ask to see previous clients’ testimonials.
 Don’t trust the online reviews too much, because anyone can write an online review without even dealing with the company in the first place.